• Skip to content

 • Talk

-The film's director, RMIT Adjunct Professor Robert Connolly, discusses Balibo's enduring legacy, dramatic truth, and how archival material helped bring this story to the screen, in a conversation with RMIT Information Integrity Hub Lecturer Sushi Das.
+A discussion will take place following the screening, about Balibo's enduring legacy, dramatic truth, and how archival material helped bring this story to the screen, in a conversation chaired by RMIT Information Integrity Hub Lecturer Sushi Das.

 Presented by RMIT University in association with the 14th Australian Media Traditions Conference, and its theme 'Archives and Archetypes: Recovery and Renewal', this event highlights the vital role archives can play in uncovering hidden histories.